nickobard/University/5.Semester/VIZ/hw01 - Exploratory Data Analysis/README.md

-# Homework No. 1 - 🕵️‍♀️ Exploratory Data Analysis
+# Project 01 - 🕵️‍♀️ Exploratory Data Analysis

 ## 📚 Data
 In the files `intakes.csv` and `outcomes.csv`, you will find data from a shelter in Austin, Texas, USA.
 The data comes from the official [Austin Open Data source](https://data.austintexas.gov/).